dylhmn/Toolbox/README.md

 # Toolbox

-A collection of handy personal projects
+A collection of handy personal projects, under the MIT license.